Remaining Present in the Present

 "The past exists only in our memories, the future only in our plans.
 The present is our only reality." — Robert M. Pirsig

-“Live in the Present” doesn’t have to be reserved as a lame blanket statement you see crocheted on a pillow at Grandma’s house.
+“Live in the Present” doesn’t have to be reserved as a lame, cliché statement you see crocheted on a pillow at Grandma’s house.
 Living in the present means going on a phone-free walk with a friend.
 It means reading a novel by the fire.
 It means baking cookies from scratch.
 It means laughing until your stomach hurts.
 It means drinking a bottle of wine with friends.
 It means watching the sunrise or the sunset.

-• Forgiving past hurts — realizing what happened wasn’t my fault, but it’s my fault for holding onto it all this time.
-Coming to terms that I’ll never get to tell “my side” to the story, but that’s okay.
+Forgiving past hurts — realizing what happened wasn’t my fault, but it’s my fault for holding onto it all this time.
+Coming to terms with the fact that I’ll never get to tell “my side” to the story, but that’s okay.
 Forgiving someone is less about releasing them and more about releasing you, from bitterness, anger, and other emotions that keep you from living your life to the fullest.

-• Not worrying about tomorrow — putting the timeline and events of my life completely in God’s hands.
+Not worrying about tomorrow — putting the timeline and events of my life completely in God’s hands.
 Looking back at my story up until this point gives me confidence in the unknown steps ahead.
 This one’s easier said than done, but Matthew 6:25-34 always helps put things in perspective.

-• Taking delight in the small, simple joys — acknowledging even the micro pleasures of life, like a perfectly brewed cup of coffee, pretty flowers in the neighborhood, and a new song you can’t stop repeating.
+Taking delight in the small, simple joys — acknowledging even the micro pleasures of life, like a perfectly brewed cup of coffee, pretty flowers in the neighborhood, and a new song you can’t stop repeating.
 Sometimes I just start with taking a deep breath and thanking God for oxygen.
 Or listing off all the random things I’m thankful for, from running water to Schitt’s Creek.

 I can’t help but draw the conclusion that a major source of worry about both the past and the future originates — or at least is triggered by — our phones.
 Our phones are often the vehicles that transport us to anywhere but the present.
 On the surface, they steal our attention from the current moment we’re in, as we miss the life right in front of us while we’re sucked into a digital reality.
 And taken a step further, social media is packed with reminders from our past, like people you’re still connected to from a certain time period in your life, and even old photos that pop up from a painful time.
 Social media can also induce anxiety about the future, as we are targeted with ads that promote scarcity and bombarded with photos of friends and strangers who seemingly have it all.
 Setting boundaries with our phones is a huge step in staying grounded in the present.

 All this introspection must have something to do with the fact that I’m turning 29 in a couple of weeks.
 There’s something about a birthday that forces you to evaluate your life thus far and have a surge of uncertainty about the years ahead.
 But not this time.
 This year, I’m choosing contentment.
 And enoughness.
 And gratitude — yes, for all the goodness leading up to that day and the goodness to come — but also for the things I have right in front of me: a husband, a dog, a family, a roof over my head, clothes on my back, food in the fridge.
-All present realities that I don’t take for granted.
+These are all present realities that I don’t take for granted.

 Because gratitude is the key to a present-focused life.